+Field Meaning

-Field Meaning LTS Name The name of the LAN Terminal Server (LTS).
+LTS Name The name of the LAN Terminal Server (LTS).

 Address The 48-bit LAN300 address of the LTS.

-OPERATING SYSTEM STATISTICS A set of statistics that relate to the LTS operating system.
-Running Time The running time of the LTS in days, hours, minutes and seconds.
-Percent CPU Usage A set of percentage values indicating the current CPU usage of the LTS.
+OPERATING A set of statistics that relate to the LTS operating system.
+SYSTEM STATISTICS onds.

+Running Time The running time of the LTS in days, hours, minutes and secthe LTS.
 The CPU usage information is broken down into Idle, LLC, NTS and Network Management activity.
-CPU usage is measured over the time period since the last LIST_LTS_STATUS command retrieved this information.
-Error Counts A set of counts that record identifiable error conditions detected by the LTS operating system.
+CPU usage is measured over the time period since the last LIST LTS STATUS command retrieved this information.

+Percent CPU Usage A set of percentage values indicating the current CPU usage of ed by the LTS operating system.
 The counts are categorized as Total, Correctable memory errors and Watchdog timer expired.

+LIST_LIS_STATUS command retrieved unis information.

+Error Counts A set of counts that record identifiable error conditions detect-

+NETWORK A set of statistics that relate to the LTS network management services.

+STATISTICS

-NETWORK MANAGEMENT STATISTICS A set of statistics that relate to the LTS network management services.
-Alarms reported A set of counts that record alarm conditions reported on the LTS.
-The alarm counts are grouped as Logged, Suppresed, Dropped, Total, Operating System, LLC, NTS and Network Management.
+Alarms reported A set of counts that record alarm conditions reported on the

+LTS.
+The alarm counts are grouped as Logged, Suppresed, Dropped, Total, Operating System, LLC, NTS and Network

+Management.